 Practical Gifts for First Mother’s Day

 Even when you are a new mom, the demands of life continue.
 Cleaning, meals, laundry, errands and the routines of daily life continue on, even with a newborn in the house.
-In an ideal world, all new moms get support in all areas of routine and household managment, but sometimes these get overlooked.
-These practical Mother’s Day gifts for new mom can help ease the transition at home for moms.
+In an ideal world, all new moms get support in all areas of routine and household management, but sometimes these get overlooked.
+These practical Mother’s Day gifts for new moms can help ease the transition at home for moms.

 Baby carrier: this type of baby carrier saved my life in those early months of motherhood.
 My older son would rarely sleep unless he was strapped to my chest in a carrier.
 He loved it and it gave me the freedom to go for walks, errands and fix meals for myself when home alone with the baby.
 A must-have for any new mom.

-Snack box: new moms need lots of snacks.
+Snack box: new moms need a lot of snacks.
 Taking care of a new baby, recovering from childbirth and/or nursing all demand a lot of fuel.
 Provide a new mom with healthy snacks (especially ones that can be eaten one-handed while feeding the baby) and she will never forget your kindness.

 The Intentional Stay-at-Home Mom Course: New moms take a variety of paths when it comes to balancing work and family.
 For those moms that decide to stay at home with their kids (part or full-time), this course can be the first step on that path.
 Making the change from working outside the home to staying home with kids can be quite a transition and this course is designed to help moms every step of the way.